An improved analysis of the M\"omke-Svensson algorithm for graph-TSP on subquartic graphs: Preliminaries: Notation and definitions

 \begin{definition} An {\em expensive} vertex is a vertex in $T_{int}$ with two incoming edges that belong to $B(T)$.
 We use $T_{exp}$ to denote this subset of vertices. \end{definition}

-As we will see in Lemma \ref{lem:four}, expensive vertices are the vertices that can contribute to the cost of $C(G,T)$.
-The root can also contribute a negligible value of either one or two to the cost of $C(G,T)$.
-For the sake of simplicity, we ignore the contribution of the root in most of our calculations.
+As we will see in Lemma \ref{lem:four}, in a subquartic graph, expensive vertices are the only vertices (besides the root) that can contribute to the cost of $C(G,T)$ (which is of interest due to Lemma \ref{lem:MS}).
+For the sake of simplicity, we sometimes ignore the contribution of the root in our calculations, since the contribution of the root to the cost of $C(G,T)$ is negligible (at most 2).